What is fulfillment?

 Certain products must be properly marked on the outside of the carton.
 This can be indications for batteries, dangerous goods, packages over 31.5 kg or easily breakable products in the shipment.

-In e-commerce, shipping with on-time delivery is a crucial component for customer satisfaction.
-Here, the handling process and communication in fulfillment must run smoothly.
+Shipping with on-time delivery is a crucial component for customer satisfaction in e-commerce.
+The handling process and communication in fulfillment must run smoothly.

-In some cases, customers expect fast shipping within 1-2 days.
+In many cases, customers expect fast shipping within 1-2 days.
 Delays or errors can lead to negative evaluations and lost sales precisely then.

 In the B2B area, the shipping service provider UPS is often used.
 This offers high reliability and quality in direct delivery of even large and delicate products.

-To optimize shipping and delivery, the fulfillment service provider’s software should communicate the current status and tracking number to the online store or into the online dashboard.
-This gives customers the opportunity to follow the shipment closely.
+To optimize shipping and delivery, the fulfilment software should transmit the current status and tracking number to the online store or ERP dashboard.
+This allows customers to track the shipment precisely.

-Sellers can also offer their customers different shipping options during the checkout process, such as express shipping, merchandise mail, bulky goods, or international shipping.
+Sellers can also offer their customers various shipping options during the ordering process, such as express shipping, merchandise mail, bulky goods or international shipping.

-The customer can also define storage locations.
+Storage locations can also be defined by the customer.
 According to experience, this increases the regular delivery rate and avoids errors during delivery.

-Some deliveries, such as bulky goods, can only be delivered by a freight forwarder.
-This option must also be stored in the retailer’s system and in the fulfillment center.
+Some deliveries, such as bulky goods or pallets, can only be delivered by a forwarding agent.
+This option must also be stored in the retailer’s system and in the logistics provider’s merchandise management system.

-Online retailers and service providers should communicate with customers throughout the shipping process.
+Online retailers should communicate with customers and the service provider throughout the entire shipping process.

 This allows information on tracking, any delays or problems to be provided quickly by the parcel service provider.
 Then the support can react in time and offer an individual solution.